 The most common reason employees leave their jobs is because they are not being challenged at work.
 This includes feeling under-appreciated and bored with what you do every day.
 If this sounds familiar, it may help if you think about how an employee’s job fits into a bigger picture or strategy.

-You could also consider allowing employees to change roles within your company so they have more opportunities to learn new skills and grow professionally.
+You could also consider allowing employees to change roles within your company so they have more opportunty for growth, the chance to learn new skills and grow professionally.

 There is a 16% decrease in retention rates for employees who aren’t comfortable giving upward feedback.